rakhimov/scram/README.rst

 Mac Systems
 -----------

-If on a Mac system, a good manager to use is macports_.
+If on a Mac system, a good manager to use is macports_ or homebrew_.
 It is assumed that some dependencies are provided by Xcode.
 The following instructions are tested on OS X 10.9.2, but it should work for other systems as well.